 Know the ground rules: Call 811 before digging

-What happens when you call 811?
+Here’s what happens when you call 811:

-- Wisconsin requires the call to be made three business days before the start of the project, while Illinois law specifies two business days.
+• Wisconsin requires the call to be made three business days before the start of the project, while Illinois law specifies two business days.

-- In Wisconsin, your project must begin within 10 days of your official start date.
+• In Wisconsin, your project must begin within 10 days of your official start date.
 In Illinois, work must begin within 14 days of your locate request and is valid for 28 days.